Mark Kondratiuk: 2021–22 season

 Kondratiuk began the Games as the Russian entry in the men's short program of the Olympic team event.
 Skating cleanly, albeit with a few held landings, he placed third behind Nathan Chen and Shoma Uno, securing eight points for the Russian team.
 In the free program, Kondratiuk doubled the planned triple Salchow in his triple Lutz-Euler-triple Salchow combination, but otherwise skated cleanly to finish second in the segment behind Yuma Kagiyama and earn nine more points towards Team Russia's combined score.
-Team Russia, composed of Kondratiuk, Kamila Valieva, pairs skaters Anastasia Mishina / Aleksandr Galliamov, and ice dancers Victoria Sinitsina / Nikita Katsalapov, ultimately took the gold medal ahead of Team USA and Team Japan.
+Team Russia, composed of Kondratiuk, Kamila Valieva, pairs skaters Anastasia Mishina / Aleksandr Galliamov, and ice dancers Victoria Sinitsina / Nikita Katsalapov, at first took the gold medal ahead of Team USA and Team Japan, but the retroactive disqualification of Valieva by the Court of Arbitration for Sport demoted them to bronze.
 Kondratiuk became the youngest Olympic champion in the team event at 18 years and 157 days old, being 45 days younger than Dick Button, who won the men's singles at 18 years and 202 days.
-He next competed in the men's event, placing fifteenth in the short program.
-Fourteenth in the free skate, he remained in fifteenth overall.
+He next competed in the men's event.
+In the short program Kondratiuk turned out on the landings on both his quad attempts, managing only a quad Salchow - double toeloop combination instead of the intended quad-triple.
+He ranked in fifteenth place in the short program.
+Kondratiuk performed an error ridden free program, stepping out of his first triple axel attempt, popping the second to a single and falling on his quad triple combination.
+He ranked fourteenth in the free skate and remained fifteenth overall.

+Kondratiuk was originally planning on ending his competitive season at the 2022 World Figure Skating Championships Russian athletes were barred from international competition.

+2022–23 season

+Due to the Russia's invasion to Ukraine, the Russian athletes ere banned from the participating in international ISU events, and internal season for top skaters consists mainly from internal Grand Prix Stages, national championship and Final Grand Prix events with some commercial tournaments.

+Since this season Mark started to include quad lutz in his short and free programs.
+At the beginning of the season Mark tried five quads in free program, but he has changed his FS from "Selma" to "Luna" after unsuccessful presentation at the test skates event.
+He has won the Grand Prix Stage 2 in Sochi with two quads in SP and three quads in FS and scored 279.00 for this.
+For his second Grand Prix event in Samara, Mark was leading leading after SP.
+However, he had his hardest performance in his free program and arrived the third overall in the competition.
+Later it was announced that Mark had in injury and spent a few days in the hospital afterwards.
+He still tried to present his programs at Russians Championships 2023 but withdrew from FS.
+Kondratiuk had his coming back competition at Grand Prix Final 2023 where he became the third and made it to the national reserve team.